stratisproject/Documentation/source/Operation Guides/Full Node/fullnode-introduction.rst

    :maxdepth: 2
    :caption: Contents:

-   Staking on a RaspberryPi <RPiStaking/rpistaking>
+   Staking on a Raspberry Pi <RPiStaking/rpistaking>